 Two court cases from the Trump campaign in Michigan’s state and federal courts are seeking to slow down or prevent the state and Wayne County, which includes heavily Democratic Detroit, from certifying votes there.

 In a federal court case, the Trump campaign is asking the court to force a do-over of the absentee vote count in Michigan and to block the state from certifying its election results.

 A judge in Michigan’s Court of Claims already dismissed the state-level lawsuit within two days of its filing, calling the “evidence” the Trump campaign touted regarding the counting of absentee votes as hearsay.

 The case alleges that voters have faced constitutional rights violations… because counties took different approaches to process absentee ballots.

-Other live Trump campaign or Republican cases in the state deal with the handling of absentee ballots with defects or other special situations, such as missing privacy envelopes, lack of an address on the outside envelope or corrected with a provisional vote, or mailed ballots received after Election Day.
+Other live Trump campaign or Republican causes in the state deal with the handling of absentee ballots with defects or other special situations, such as missing privacy envelopes, lack of an address on the outside envelope or corrected with a provisional vote, or mailed ballots received after Election Day.

-Even if all of the cases – including a lingering challenge at the US Supreme Court over the late-arriving votes – were to be successful, the amount of ballots affected would be a few thousand.
+Even if all of the cases – including a lingering challenge at the US Supreme Court over the late-arriving votes – were to be successful, the number of ballots affected would be a few thousand.
 That wouldn’t be enough to surmount Biden’s lead over Trump.

 So What’s The Point Then?